FACTBOX-Timeline of China's attempts to prevent stock market meltdown

 The CSRC announces setting up a team to look into illegal manipulation and investigate cases if needed.

-Main indexes shrug off the monetary easing to end down over 3 percent after a day of see-saw trade, leading domestic media to call it "Black Monday".
-The benchmark Shanghai Composite Index closes down 3.3 percent.

-** June 27 (Saturday) - The People's Bank of China (PBOC), the central bank, cuts interest rates and trims banks' reserve requirement ratios (RRR) in a move widely interpreted as mainly a step to support the slumping stock market.

-($1 = 6.4 yuan) (Reporting by Lu Jianxin and Pete Sweeney; Editing by Kim Coghill and Jacqueline Wong)
+($1 = 6.2 yuan) (Reporting by Lu Jianxin and Pete Sweeney; Additional reporting by Shanghai Newsroom; Editing by Subhranshu Sahu)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan